 Since there are generally three weeks of initial auditions, with two episodes per week, it's likely that Hollywood Week will return Jan.
 28 with what is bound to be the most intense Hollywood Week yet.
 Idol needs to step up its game if it wants to gain back the viewers that can make or break the career.
 But Hollywood Week is by far the most intense and highly anticipated round of any reality-competition series and if it keeps up these five traditions, it might just lead to more successful ratings in 2015.

 Last season, more than 200 talented hopefuls got that golden that at the time meant everything in the world.
 But the judges finally realized that 212 singers can't possibly live up to Hollywood Week standards.
 Some contestants flew to California and were made to sing on the spot, only to find out they didn't make cut.
 Weeding out the weaker performers early on left Hollywood Week only with the best of the best, which made things a lot more interesting for the rest of us.

 30 Seconds of A Capella

 There is no better way to truly hear a person's voice than when that voice is totally naked.
 Harry said it himself: to be an entertainer you have to be able to impress someone on the spot.
 This round is imperative to Hollywood Week because if you can't live up to the pressure of 30 seconds of a capella, how will you make it through the mother of all TV competitions?

 I literally know people who only watch Idol up until groups.
-Group rounds might just be the most nerve-wracking and intense 24 hours that I've ever witnessed on reality television, so I can't even imagine what the contestants must have felt.
-These are real people working together with other people who are all fighting for the same prize.
+Group rounds might just be the most nerve-wracking and intense 24 hours that I've ever witnessed on reality television, so I can't even imagine what the must have felt.
+These are real people working together with other people who are all fighting for the same thing.
 Talk about pressure.
-Talk about viewers!